 Creating a single storey extension can be complex yet rewarding, adding value to your home and enhancing daily living.
 Initiate the planning by defining your needs and budget.
 Consider these steps:

-• Assess Your Budget: Understand your financial capacity including costs per square meter, materials, labor, and additional expenses.
+Assess Your Budget: Assess your financial capacity including costs per square meter, materials, labor, and additional expenses.

-• Research Design Options: Gather ideas online, consult architects, and visit showrooms to visualize possibilities for your home.
+Research Design Options: Research design options to gather ideas online, consult architects, and visit showrooms to visualize possibilities for your home.

 When preparing for consultations with builders or architects, it’s essential to be well-prepared.
 Here are some useful tips to help maximize your discussions: